 What we liked

-Customization: You have the option to customize your parental alerts any way you want.
+Customization: You can customize your parental alerts however you want.
 If you want to allow your children more screen time or receive notifications if they attempt to visit a restricted site, Bark will notify you.
 If you prefer fewer or no alerts, you can also adjust this setting.

 Multiple monitoring categories: When it is time for your kids to be on their devices, you can refine alerts for specific content.
 Bark offers more than 19 categories that can tell you if your child is experiencing online bullying or getting sent sexually explicit photos.